The Judging Process

 The respective schools will be informed at this time which pupils have won the competition.
 School addresses will be requested so that we can send you the prizes; once received, you can conduct any celebration events/issue prizes - please allow some time for this to be processed.

-It is the primary intention of this competition to allow students the opportunity to have their work read and/or responded to by philosophers, theologians and other academics, to further develop the appreciation for and reputation of our subject among pupils and colleagues, and to encourage a love of Philosophy, Theology, and Ethics among all pupils.
+It is the primary intention of this competition to allow students the opportunity to have their work read and/or responded to by philosophers, theologians and other academics, to further develop the appreciation for and reputation of our subject amongst pupils and colleagues, and to encourage a love of Philosophy, Theology, and Ethics amongst all pupils.
 As such, there is no appeals process and all judges decisions are final.
 This is intended as a friendly, congenial extra curricular activity for us all to enjoy and benefit from.